whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 “Sure.
 They’ve been through here time and again.
 Route 66.”
 She skipped a deliberate beat.
 “People with a lot of Aptitude.”
 She nodded at Izzy.
 “Like him.
 And sometimes the ones you can’t place.
 Like you.”
 Izzy was gaping.
 Mrs. E felt like doing the same thing, but she had her, well, poker face on.

-Potential was something she had known how to recognize for a long time.
+Aptitude was something she had known how to recognize for a long time.
 Thing was, Maria clearly had no trace of it.
 She could be a lifelong orienteer with a Vincent Black Shadow parked in front of her house, who worked the Times of London crossword every day, and the Poker Run Committee wouldn’t give her the time of day.

 She wouldn’t even be able to find the Committee to talk to them.
 Even Izzy had managed to do that himself, without help.